mebobby2/seven_concurrency_models/README.md

 * Copy the pom.xml
 * Package: *mvn package*
 * Run: *java -cp file.jar ClassToRun* E.g. java -cp target/my-app-1.0-SNAPSHOT.jar WordCount
+* To generate a new project with Maven: *mvn -B archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DgroupId=com.wordcount -DartifactId=WordCount*, where wordcount is the name of the project in this example

 ## Leiningen
 * lein new project-name